2018/19 | Conestoga College

 Promotion Standard #6

-Unacceptable conduct (see Standards of Social/Behavioural Conduct as set out in this document) in conjunction with academic course failure(s) may result in failure to be promoted from one semester to the next.
+Code of Conduct violations in conjunction with academic course failure(s) may result in failure to be promoted from one semester to the next.

 NOTE: All students interested in taking Police Foundations must apply before the end of March of the applying year.
 Applications will be available from the Program Assistant or online, completing the Program Application Form.
 Completed applications for Police Foundations (program code 0973) should be returned to the Registrar's Office.
 If you do not apply to Police Foundations as outlined above, your enrolment in PSI will be automatically continued.
 Academic performance may be considered where enrolment is limited.